Start by sourcing great photos for social media graphics

 Use tools to your advantage

-As a designer, I use professional software to design for my clients, but you don’t need to know how to use pro software to start creating great images for social media.
+As a designer, I use professional software to design for my clients, but you don’t need to know how to make social media graphics with pro software to start creating great images for social media.
 If you don’t want to (or can’t) work with a designer to create social media graphics, there are still a LOT of free resources and tools out there for you to use.

 One of the most popular tools is definitely Canva.
 In my video last week, I showed you how to create templates using this most-loved DIY design tool.
 But if Canva isn’t right for you, or maybe you just want some other options, here are a few alternative DIY design tools for you to check out: